sparkfish/ngrok-selfhosted/README.md

 ngrok is a tool that tunnels requests from `localhost` over a public endpoint.

-It can be used to expose services oer the internet from behind a NAT or firewall.
+It can be used to expose services over the internet from behind a NAT or firewall.

 ngrok was open source through version 1.7 with source [available on GitHub](https://github.com/inconshreveable/ngrok).
 The current version (2.x) is closed-source.